Communal areas and flats

 If you have a problem with noise from your neighbours please talk to the person who is causing the noise.
 This is the best way of resolving problems and sometimes your neighbour may not realise their noise is bothering you.

-Please speak to your Estate Officer if this does not resolve the problem.
+Speak to your Estate Officer if this does not resolve the problem.
 They will be able to speak to your neighbour on your behalf and take steps to stop the nuisance.
 It may also be that an ASB Officer is allocated to deal with this in a more formal way if this is something that you would prefer.

 Taking action